gvwilson/rsdx/src/parse/index.md

     -   observation date (we presume) in ISO YYYY-MM-DD format (we hope)
     -   longitude and latitude of the measurement (decimal degrees)
     -   the reading

+---

+## Just Read It

 -   That seems simple

 [%inc naive.py %]
 [%inc naive_GBY.out %]

+---

+## But…

 -   Try it on the next file

 [%inc naive_YOU.out %]

 -   Problem is that the table of readings is indented by one column

+---

+## And…

 -   Next file starts like this:

 [%inc COW.csv ellipsis=True %]

 -   And another one has *two* blank lines between the header and the data

+---

+## Options

--   Option 1: edit the data files
+1. Edit the raw data files
     -   Never do this
--   Option 2: copy and edit the files
+2. Copy and edit the files
     -   But it turns out each field scientist submitted dozens of files
     -   Each person was consistent, but editing them all by hand will be tedious and error-prone
--   Option 3: write a parser
+3. Write a parser
-    -   Follow Taschuk's Rules [%b Taschuk2017 %]
+    -   Never do this…
+    -   …unless you have to

+---

+## Overall Structure

 -   Main body follows 50-year-old conventions for Unix command-line tools
     -   Get command-line arguments
     -   Read from standard input or a file (processing as we read)